khronokernel/Anti-Hackintosh-Buyers-Guide/GPU.md

 With AMD, Navi GPUs drivers are currently not included in either macOS Mojave 10.14.6 nor macOS Catalina 10.15 Developer Beta 1 so please hold off until these GPUs have drivers included in macOS.
 And Lexa based AMD GPUs like the RX 550 have never had support

-For GPUs we recommend, check out the [Mojave GPU Buyers Guide](https://www.reddit.com/r/hackintosh/comments/b91vf5/mojave_gpu_buyers_guide/) and the soon to come [Catalina GPU Buyers Guide](https://khronokernel-3.gitbook.io/catalina-gpu-buyers-guide/)
-And for those who are running unsupported GPUs, there's still hope for you!
+For GPUs we recommend, check out the [GPU Buyers Guide](https://khronokernel-3.gitbook.io/catalina-gpu-buyers-guide/) And for those who are running unsupported GPUs, there's still hope for you!
 With my patent pending [**How to disable your unsupported GPU for macOS Guide**](https://khronokernel-4.gitbook.io/disable-unsupported-gpus/), even a simpleton like you can experience the glories of Mojave and beyond!

 > Are there any GPU board partners I should avoid when buying a GPU?

-Why I'm glad you asked, most manufactures actually have a pretty good track record with Hackintoshes but there's 3 specific brands to avoid.
+Why I'm glad you asked, most manufactures actually have a pretty good track record with Hackintoshes but there's 2 specific brands to avoid.
 While it is possible to install with these GPUs, there still is a high possibility of issues arising like instability and black screens:
 * XFX(can work with CSM/legacy mode turned off, make sure it's in UEFI mode)
 * Powercolor
-* Sapphire(specifically when shopping Vega based GPUs, Polaris cards are some of the best for Hackintoshing)

 **GPUs that aren't supported AT ALL**